Steinheilig/DeepRL_Udacity/multi_agent/Report.md

 Functional, well-documented, and organized code for training the agent is provided for the different implementations via Jupyter notebooks.

 ## Plot of Rewards
-3rd attempt needed 2384 episodes <br>
+3rd attempt (individual DDPG agents) was the fasted and needed 2384 episodes to reach the target performance <br>
 <img src="./images/Screen_DDPG_run1.JPG" width="80%"> <br>
-All other attempts did not reach the goal in the given training time (see above).<br>
 The agent can be tested using [ShowAgentPerformance.ipynb](ShowAgentPerformance .ipynb)

 ## Ideas for Future Work